langchain-ai/langgraph/docs/docs/concepts/langgraph_cli.md

 # LangGraph CLI

-The LangGraph CLI is a multi-platform command-line tool for building and running the LangGraph API server locally.
-It offers an alternative to the [LangGraph Studio desktop app](./langgraph_studio.md) for developing and testing agents.
-The CLI is supported across all major OS's (Linux, Windows, MacOS).
+The LangGraph CLI is a multi-platform command-line tool for building and running the [LangGraph API server](./langgraph_server.md) locally.
+This offers an alternative to the [LangGraph Studio desktop app](./langgraph_studio.md) for developing and testing agents across all major OS's (Linux, Windows, MacOS).
+The resulting server includes all API endpoints for your graph's runs, threads, assistants, etc. as well as the other services required to run your agent, including a managed database for checkpointing and storage.

 ## Installation